Module scenariogeneration.xodr.links

 Expand source code

-"""Adds a new link to the JunctionGroup
+"""Add a new junction to the JunctionGroup.

 Parameters